wick3dr0se/arch-linux-installation-guide/README.md

 > **#**&ensp; `lsblk`

-using the most desirable [partitioning](https://wiki.archlinux.org/title/Partition) tool([gdisk](https://wiki.archlinux.org/title/Gdisk), [fdisk](https://wiki.archlinux.org/title/Fdisk), [parted](https://wiki.archlinux.org/title/parted), etc) for your system, create a new gpt or mbr partition table, if one does not exist. a gpt table is required in uefi mode; an mbr table is required if the system is booted in legacy bios mode
+using the most desirable [partitioning](https://wiki.archlinux.org/title/Partition) tool([gdisk](https://wiki.archlinux.org/title/Gdisk), [fdisk](https://wiki.archlinux.org/title/Fdisk), [parted](https://wiki.archlinux.org/title/parted), etc) for your system, create a new gpt or mbr partition table, if one does not exist. a gpt table is required in uefi mode; an mbr table is required if the system is booted in legacy bios mode but a

  if booted in uefi, create an  [efi](https://wiki.archlinux.org/title/EFI_system_partition)(512MB) [system partition](https://wiki.archlinux.org/title/EFI_system_partition); not necessary for legacy bios systems. create the required [root](https://wiki.archlinux.org/title/Root_directory#/)(10GB+) [partition](https://wiki.archlinux.org/title/Root_directory).